Environmental Responsibility: Reducing Our Operational Footprint

 Driving Energy Efficiency

-In 2021, the UK achieved a 12% decrease in energy intensity (kWh/m2) compared to 18% in 2020, as a result of increased ventilation requirements during the pandemic.
+In 2022, the UK achieved a 14% decrease in energy intensity (kWh/m2) compared to 2012.
 Energy efficiency continues to be our core focus, as we continue to invest in energy-efficient technologies and practices across the UK operations, and engage with both internal and external stakeholders.

 Minimising our business travel footprint

 Business travel reduced significantly during the pandemic and minimising business travel moving forwards continues to be a focus for the BNP Paribas Group and forms part of the UK Carbon Management Strategy.